TGM-HIT/typst-diploma-thesis/src/lib.typ

 ///   part of the whole thesis project.
 The names must be regular strings, for the PDF metadata.
 /// - supervisor-label (content, string, auto): The term with which to label the supervisor name;
 ///   if not given or `auto`, this defaults to a language-dependent text.
 In German, this text is
-///   gendered and can be overridden with this parameter.
+///   gender-specific and can be overridden with this parameter.
 /// - supervisor (content, string): The name of the thesis' supervisor.
 /// - date (datetime): The date of submission of the thesis.
 /// - year (content, string): The school year in which the thesis was produced.